A Note on Sharpened Singular Adams-Type Inequalities: Existence of nontrivial weak solutions: Proof of Theorem

 we thank to $\mu>\frac{n}{2}$.
 The proof is now completed by choosing $e=su$ with $s$ sufficiently large.
-Hence the lemma is well established. \end{proof} Due to Lemma \ref{lem5.3} and Theorem \ref{thm5.2}, we can define the mountain pass minimax level as follows
+Hence, the lemma is well-established. \end{proof} Due to Lemma \ref{lem5.3} and Theorem \ref{thm5.2}, we can define the mountain pass minimax level as follows

-where More precisely, we have the following crucial lemma. \begin{lemma} There exists $\lambda_0>0$ sufficiently large enough such that if the hypothesis $(g_6)$ holds for all $\lambda\geq \lambda_0$, then the mountain pass minimax level $c$ satisfies
+where More precisely, we have the following crucial lemma, which describes the range of the mountain pass minimax level $c$. \begin{lemma} There exists $\lambda_0>0$ sufficiently large enough such that if the hypothesis \ref{g6} holds for all $\lambda\geq \lambda_0$, then the mountain pass minimax level $c$ satisfies

-\end{lemma} \begin{proof} Let $\psi\in C^\infty_0(\mathbb{R}^n,[0,1])$ be a cut-off function such that $\psi\equiv 1$ in $B_{\frac{1}{2}}$, $\psi\equiv 0$ in $B^c_1$, $|\nabla \psi(x)|\leq 2$ and $|\Delta \psi(x)|\leq 4$ for all $x\in\mathbb{R}^n$.
-By using $(g_6)$, for any $s\in[0,1]$, we have
+\end{lemma} \begin{proof} Let $\psi\in C^\infty_0(\mathbb{R}^n,[0,1])$ be a cut-off function such that $\psi\equiv 1$ in $ B_{\frac{1}{2}}$, $\psi\equiv 0$ in $ B^c_1$, $|\nabla \psi(x)|\leq 2$ and $|\Delta \psi(x)|\leq 4$ for all $x\in\mathbb{R}^n$.
+By using \ref{g6}, for any $s\in[0,1]$, we have